prathamesh-mandavkar/AutoTalker/README.md

 5. **Review Results:**
    - The lip-synced video will be generated and saved in the specified output directory.

-Feel free to explore the provided file structure, customize the project, and configure the Palm API key as needed!
+Feel free to explore the provided file structure, customize the project, and configure the GEMINI PRO API key as needed!